RodrigoOkuta/tax-calculator/README.md

-This project was created using create-react-app.
+This a project to calculate you annual tax according to your gross income.
+It was created using create-react-app.

-Unfortunately, I do not have extensive experience using jest and enzyme.
-I have more experience testing Node.Js.
-However I tried my best to include some tests.
-I am willing to learn and improve my testing in the front-end.

 To set up the application you just need to run "npm install"